Hawthorne STEAM Play Space Community Design Project

 This process will also serve as a platform to expand Hawthorne’s STEAM learning mission with project-based learning activities for student and families throughout the design and construction process.

-This project is generously funded by the Seattle Department of Neighborhoods’ Community Partnership Fund.
+This project is generously funded by the Seattle Department of Neighborhoods’ Community Partnership Fund, with support from Friends of Hawthorne PTA.

 Community Meeting #1 Presentation